lesterlimjj/tp/docs/UserGuide.md

 - To associate a listing with a seller, agents can simply add the listing to a person, establishing ownership.

 #### Automatic Classification:
-matchEstate automatically classifies people based on their data:
+MatchEstate automatically classifies people based on their data:
 - A person is a buyer if they have at least one property preference.
 - A person is a seller if they have at least one listing.